mwc360/mwc360.github.io/_posts/2024-10-24-Spark-for-the-SQL-Developer.md

 <br>
 Over time, as I reached the limits of GUI based experiences in numerous areas, I gave PowerShell a try which I didn't realize would turn out to be the gateway drug for me to learn a half-dozen other languages (Python, C#, Scala, JavaScript, YAML, etc.) which really opened a whole new world of possibilities.
 During this transition, against my better SQL Developer judgement, I decided to give Spark a try for a use case that wasn't possible in my beloved Synapse DW engine.
 The rest is history.

 Now that you know my background, I'll say that **Spark is only as complex as you want it to be**.
-For typical data loading and transformation that SQL Developers do, in my experience, Spark isn’t complex and, in some scenarios, it’s easier than using a T-SQL-based engine.
+For typical data loading and transformation that SQL Developers do, in my experience, Spark isn’t complex and, in some scenarios, it’s easier than common SQL-based engines.
 That said, as your requirements grow, Spark’s APIs across multiple programming languages allow you to build insanely complex applications to meet the most demanding requirements.

 ## Spark Supports SQL...
 SparkSQL!
 One of Spark’s many beauties is that you can code in the language you know.
 If you love SQL, you can use **SparkSQL**!
 Yes, Spark supports its own SQL dialect, close to ANSI-SQL and feature-rich.
 You don’t need Python or Scala; an entire medallion architecture can be built using 100% SparkSQL in Fabric.